-Schedule the service: Satisfaction is higher among customers who schedule their service (26%) than among those who drop by the service dealer without an appointment (762 vs. 740, respectively).
+- Scheduling service improves satisfaction: Instances of customers scheduling their service visit through a prior appointment have increased to 31% in 2018 from 20% in 2016.
+Satisfaction is higher among customers who schedule an appointment for servicing than among those who drop by the service dealer without an appointment (768 vs. 738, respectively).

-TVS ranks highest in customer satisfaction with a score of 782, performing particularly well in all five factors.
-Honda ranks second with a score of 749.
-Overall customer satisfaction with two-wheeler after-sales service is 746.
-In the two-wheeler segments, the customer satisfaction index (CSI) score averages 750 for scooters and 744 for motorcycles.
+TVS ranks highest in customer satisfaction for the third consecutive year, with a score of 784, performing particularly well in all five factors.
+Royal Enfield ranks second with a score of 749.
+Overall customer satisfaction with two-wheeler after-sales service is 748.
+In the two-wheeler segments, the overall satisfaction score averages 746 for scooters and 749 for motorcycles.

 Media Relations Contacts